joshling1919/joshling1919.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi!
-I'm Josh, and I'm a developer and an educator.
+I'm Josh, and I love building things and teaching people.

 After graduating from The University of Texas in 2013, I taught eighth grade math for 2 years in Fort Worth, TX.
 That experience sparked my lifelong passion